 Geo Information in Disaster Situations

-To meet this challenge UNOSAT is offering a course on integrated approach to how info management and sharing is enhanced by use of GIS tools in disaster situations.
+To meet this challenge UNOSAT and the University of copenhagen are offering a course that presents an integrated approach to how info management and sharing is enhanced by use of geo-information systems (GIS) tools in disaster situations.
 The GIS database can be accessed for damage assessment or to locate critical infrastructure.
 To get an overview of the disaster situation it is crucial for disaster managers to be equipped with these basic tools.

-On completion of the course, students will be able to critically analyze the prerequisites and challenges for effective situation, rapid maps and preliminary damage assessments.
-This could include identifying, collecting, preparing, analyzing and creating maps which will match the needs arising from anticipated future disasters.
+On completion of the course, students will be able to critically analyze the prerequisites and challenges for effective situation analysis, rapid mapping and preliminary damage assessments.
+This includes identifying, collecting, preparing, analyzing and creating maps which will match the needs arising from anticipated future disasters.

 Map as published by UNOSAT on building damage assessment after 2010 Haiti earthquake.